 You should be much more cautious during this off-season time.
 It’s probably best to ask for recommendations from other people in the town at the time if you do want to buy any.

 TOP TIP: Very few people speak English in San José, which means you’ll need to practise your Spanish skills.
 The Mexican Spanish for magic mushrooms is hongos – while ordinary mushrooms are champiñones.

 Another useful phrase will be cuánto cuestan – meaning how much do they cost.
-Make sure you’ve practised your numbers before heading out to the mountains.
+Make sure you’ve practised your numbers before heading out to Mexico’s Mushroom Mountain Town.

 The Legality of magic mushrooms in San José